dwaithe/generalMacros/gaussian_fitting/README.md

 #### Introduction:

 Gaussian fitting is one of the most common procedures to perform in N-Dimensional signal analysis (i.e. 1-D sequences, 2-D images and 3-D volumes).
 The focus of this page is to provide ImageJ/Fiji macro scripts which can facilitate fitting of Gaussians to intensity data of varying types.
 As the dimensions of a signal being studied increase so do the degrees of freedom.
-In this page enhanced scripts will be added which can fit elliptical gaussians as well as visual examples of Gaussian functions with different anisotropies.
+In this repository folder enhanced macro scripts will be added which can fit elliptical gaussians.
+Furthermore general education relating to Gaussian functions, their properties and their varying anisotropies will be added.

 ##### General Requirements:
 Macros written for Fiji/ImageJ.
 If don't have Fiji, you can download  it here: imagej.net/Fiji/Downloads